-The Hazard and Vulnerability Analysis shows that the district is vulnerable to flood disasters in different degrees.
-In view of this, the plans for mitigation and preparedness will have to be evolved while the implementation will be monitored locally at the Union Council level to reduce the impact of the disasters.
-A community based monitoring scheme will be more effective but this has to be established in relation with the development of capacities of the Unions and villages.
+The Hazard and Vulnerability Analysis shows that the District is vulnerable to flood disasters in different degrees.
+In view of this, the plans for mitigation and preparedness will have to be evolved while the implementation is to be monitored locally at the Union Council level to reduce the impact of the disasters.
+A community based monitoring scheme will be more effective but this has to be established in relation to the development of capacities of the Union and village.

 The above mentioned steps require formulation of proper mechanism under which establishment of District Disaster Management Authority (DDMA) comprising representatives from all government's respective departments, civil society groups and community groups, corporate sector / individuals is necessary.
-The DDMA is such a framework which aims at providing policy & procedural guidelines and defines roles and responsibilities of the key stakeholders.
+The DDMA is such a framework which aims to provide policy & procedural guidelines and defines roles and responsibilities of the key stakeholders.
 Broadly speaking, all stakeholders are expected to execute the functions mentioned below:

-- Incorporate risk assessment in the planning and design phases of all new infrastructures. - Assess sectoral susceptibility of people, infrastructure, assets and services. - Develop Disaster Risk Management Plans at Union Councils level. - Incorporate vulnerability reduction measures for future safety. - Develop technical capacities of the departments/sectors to implement disaster risk management strategies. - Conduct post disaster damage and recovery needs assessment. - Organize emergency response as per the mandate of the department. - Organize recovery and rehabilitation as per the mandate.
+- Incorporate risk assessment in the planning and design phases of all new infrastructures. - Assess sectoral susceptibility of people, infrastructure, assets and services. - Develop disaster risk management plans at union council levels. - Incorporate vulnerability reduction measures for future safety. - Develop technical capacities of the departments/sectors to implement disaster risk management strategies. - Conduct post disaster damage and recovery needs assessment. - Organize emergency response as per the mandate of the department. - Organize recovery and rehabilitation as per the mandate.

-Hazard Vulnerability Capacity Assessment (HVCA) needs to be undertaken at village, Union Council, tehsil and district levels.
+Hazard Vulnerability Capacity Assessment (HVCA) needs to be undertaken at Village, Union Council, Tehsil and District levels.
 To facilitate this, there is a need to develop a mechanism and system for collecting available information and continuous monitoring of hazard risks and vulnerabilities.
 Various departments regularly collect data on departmental concerns (i.e. Agriculture department on agricultural statistics; Revenue department on land and taxes; etc.).
 These existing systems need to be reviewed to incorporate hazard and disaster risk analysis.
 Instruments to be developed would enable decision makers at all levels to take effective decisions to develop risk reduction policies, strategies and programmes.

-Village, UC and tehsil level maps should include analysis on vulnerability of settlements, housing stock, important infrastructure and environmental resources.
+Village, union council and Tehsil level maps should include analysis on vulnerability of settlements, housing stock, important infrastructure and environmental resources.
 They will indicate location of key settlements in hazard-prone areas.
 The analysis will describe the types of existing housing stock in hazard-prone areas, and the potential of damage to various housing categories.
 The vulnerability analysis will identify key infrastructure and environmental resources in each local area that are prone to damage and loss from prevalent hazards.
 Vulnerabilities of various social groups in hazard prone areas will also be analyzed.